 Bend down any nails sticking through the bottom side of the board, then set the board aside.
 Repeat the process for all of your marked boards.

-5. Measure For Replacement Pieces
+5. Measure For Replacement Deck Boards

 Measure any gap where a board is missing by butting the end of your tape measure against the end of the next board up.
 Pull the tape across the open space, and check the mark on your tape where it finally crosses the existing board at the other end.
 (It helps to sight down on this measurement from above.)